davidneu/docker-clojure-postgresql-example/README.md

 	6. $ docker-compose --version

+## Build Docker Java Image
+	Follow the instructions at
+    https://github.com/dartmouth-ic3d/docker-java to build a Docker
+    image for Ubuntu Linux that includes the Java JDK.

 ##  Development Database Setup
-	1. $ docker-compose --no-ansi build --force-rm clj-dev
+	1. $ ./myapp build
-	2. $ docker-compose --no-ansi up -d --remove-orphans clj-dev
+	2. $ ./myapp up
-	3. $ docker exec -it --detach-keys="ctrl-@" myapp_db_dev_container "/bin/bash"
-	4. $ psql -U postgres
-	5. postgres=# alter user postgres with password 'postgrespw';
-	6. Using an editor on the host, add the following lines to the file /data/myapp_db_dev_volume/pg_hba.conf on the host local    all      postgres                md5 local	all		 myapp		 			 md5 host 	all		 myapp		samenet		 md5
+	3. Using an editor on the host, add the following lines to the file /data/myapp_db_dev_volume/pg_hba.conf on the host local    all      postgres                md5 local	all		 myapp		 			 md5 host 	all		 myapp		samenet		 md5
 	   The lines should be below the line "Put your actual configuration here".
 Be sure to comment out all other lines.
+	4. $ ./myapp db
+	5. $ psql -U postgres
+	6. postgres=# alter user postgres with password 'postgrespw';
 	7. select pg_reload_conf();
 	   - Or, on the host run
 	   $ docker exec --user postgres --workdir /usr/lib/postgresql/10/bin myapp_db_dev_container pg_ctl reload